Skip to content

 #How do I check if my Vizio TV’s firmware is up to date?

 Go to Settings > System > Check for Updates.
-The TV will query the VIZIO OS update servers and show you whether you’re current.
-If an update is available, install it.
-Post-2024 firmware builds include several performance fixes tied to the Walmart acquisition transition.
+Install any available update.
+Post-2024 firmware builds include performance fixes tied to the VIZIO OS transition.
 Enable automatic updates so you don’t have to check manually.

 #Can a Vizio TV lag because of a display settings issue?

 Yes.
-Motion smoothing (called “Smooth Motion Effect” or “Clear Action” depending on the model) runs frame interpolation constantly and competes for processing resources.
-Turning it off under Settings > Picture > Advanced Picture reduces CPU load.
-The same goes for any AI-based picture modes.
-Disable them if lag is your primary concern.
+Motion smoothing runs frame interpolation constantly and competes for CPU resources.
+Turn it off at Settings > Picture > Advanced Picture.
+Disable any AI-based picture modes too.